Learn About an iPhone From the Serial Number

 Finding the iPhone Serial Number

-If you want to follow along here with an iPhone, you can get the serial number by doing the following:
+If you want to follow along here with an iPhone, you can get the serial number in iOS of any device by doing the following:

 - Go to Settings > General > About